 Brand templates ensure brand consistency.

 A brand template is a completed design that leaves certain areas of the document to be customized.
 This means the brand colors, logo placement, character sizing, and length are all input into the brand template.
-When brand template users customize the template for their intended use, all of the brand guidelines are already implemented for them.
+When brand template users customize the template for their intended use, all brand guidelines are already implemented.
 This leads to brand consistency no matter who is distributing the content and eliminates concerns about whether the brand guidelines are easily interpreted by individuals who are not trained in design.